EpicGrowth/Satoshi-Learning-Next/docs/LEARN_PATH_SYSTEM.md

 }
 ```

-### Unlocking Mechanism
+### Progress Tracking

-1. **Prerequisite System**:
-   - Each section may have prerequisites (previously completed sections)
+The system tracks user progress through the learning paths without restricting access:

+1. **Open Access Model**:
+   - All sections are freely accessible regardless of completion status
+   - Users can explore content in any order based on their interests
+   - Progress is still tracked for a sense of accomplishment
-   - Sections with unmet prerequisites appear locked in the sidebar
+   - All sections are visually represented in the sidebar with their completion status
-   - Attempting to access locked content redirects to prerequisites
+   - The sidebar provides a clear indication of progress through each learning path

-2. **Progressive Unlocking**:
+2. **Progress Visualization**:
    - When a user checks a verification checkbox, the system:
-     - Marks that specific verification point as complete
+     - Marks that verification point as complete
-     - Updates the progress percentage for the parent section/module
+     - Updates the progress percentage for that section
-     - Checks if any dependent content can now be unlocked
+     - If this completes the section, it visually indicates completion in the sidebar
      - Persists the verification state to localStorage

 ## Progress Tracking System